Proposals for new tram lines in Edinburgh: Revised north–south proposal (Granton to BioQuarter)

 During the early 2020s, plans were developed for a revised north–south tram line which would connect Granton in the north of the city with the Bioquarter in the south east, and possibly further onto either Dalkeith or Queen Margaret University or Shawfair.
 At a meeting on 1 February 2024, City of Edinburgh Council voted to put the proposed north–south extension to public consultation; by this point, it had an estimated construction cost of £2bn.

 In August 2025, a 12-week public consultation was launched for this extension serving the north–south axis of the city.
 This could link Granton in the north to Crewe Toll, then either via the Roseburn Path to Murrayfield or via Orchard Brae and Dean Bridge to the west end of Princes Street.
 To the south, the proposals would see trams run over North Bridge and South Bridge, through Newington to Cameron Toll along Lady Road, then along Old Dalkeith Road to the Royal Infirmary and BioQuarter at Little France.
 A lift connecting the North Bridge tram stop to Waverley railway station below is also proposed.

 The cost is estimated at between £2bn and £2.9bn depending on the option considered.
 The consultation will help inform a Strategic Business Case which will be presented to the council's Transport and Environment Committee in 2026.
+In December 2025, Scottish Government Transport Secretary Fiona Hyslop noted that while they are looking to develop a mass transit system known as "Sestrans" covering south east Scotland, "The Scottish Government has no plans to fund a standalone extension of Edinburgh’s tram network", which is being promoted by Edinburgh Council.

 Future extensions beyond into the city region could link to Queen Margaret University and East Lothian or to Shawfair and Midlothian.
 It is not proposed to connect Granton and Newhaven, which would complete the original Line 1 loop, although this may be reconsidered in future.